Florida State vs. Miami College Basketball Game Preview

 The Miami defense is not all that bad.

-It is not a rock from the ground, but it comes with a slew of blocks, it doesn’t dish out a ton of foul, and is well off the line when it gets there.
+It is not a rock from the ground, but it comes with a slew of blocks, it does not foul a ton, and is well off the line when it gets there.

-FSU does all the good things, and for its versatility, it doesn’t give enough form outside, and in a huge way for the Hurricanes, it does a whole bunch of dishonesty.
+For all the good things FSU does, and for all its versatility, it doesn’t give enough form outside, and in a huge way for the Storm, it does a whole bunch of dishonesty.
 Cane wins on the glass, free throw line and …

 What is going to happen